learn-co-curriculum/rails-layouts-and-templates/README.md

 Rails uses a simple convention to find the correct layout for your request.
 If you have a controller called `ProductsController`, it'll see whether there is a layout for that controller at `layouts/products.html.erb`.
 Similarly, if you have a controller called `AdminController`, it'll look for a layout at `layouts/admin.html.erb`.
 If it can't find a layout specific to your controller, it'll use the default layout at `app/views/layouts/application.html.erb`.

-Most applications use the default layout for everything though, so try not to have a layout for each controller.
-You need to have a consistent look and feel throughout your site, and use a different layout only if the situation really warrants it.
+With the exception of the admin section of a site, most applications use the default layout for everything, so there's no need to have a layout for each controller.
+You want to have a consistent look and feel throughout your site, and use a different layout only if the situation really warrants it.

 ### Overriding Conventions